MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/folder.md

 Copying, moving, renaming and deleting or emptying folders each has its respective action.

 ## Folder actions

+> [!IMPORTANT]
+> The folder actions may not work as expected if they access folders that require elevated privileges, while Power Automate doesn't run with administrator rights.

 ### <a name="iffolderexistsaction"></a> If folder exists
 Mark the beginning of a conditional block of actions depending on whether a folder exists or not